Blueside darter

 The blueside darter (Etheostoma jessiae) is usually found in the Tennessee River drainage in Tennessee, Alabama, North Carolina, and Virginia, and less commonly found in Bear Creek, Shoal Creek, and Barren Fork.

 Etymology

 The specific name jessiae refers to Jessie Brayton, wife of the junior author of the species.

 Introduction

-This is a description of a monitoring plan for the blueside darter (Etheosstoma jessiae).
+This is a description of a monitoring plan for the blueside darter (Etheostoma jessiae).
 Etheostoma are a genus of small freshwater fish commonly referred to as Darters.
-Darters occur throughout the Tennessee River drainage, excluding the upper Clinch and Powell Rivers from Whiteoak Creek, Humphreys county, TN, upstream into the French Broad River system, NC.
-The blueside darter is a remember of the subgenus Doration.
+Darters occur throughout the Tennessee River drainage, excluding the upper Clinch and Powell Rivers from Whiteoak Creek, Humphreys county, Tennessee, upstream into the French Broad River system, North Carolina.
+The blueside darter is a member of the subgenus Doration.
 Originally all darters in this subgenus were identified as a single species, but this group has been described as being a highly variable species thus the species has been differentiated into five separate species, the blueside darter being one of the newer species.